This page includes photos and biographical material for promotional purposes.

 Long bio:

-Facebook: http://www.facebook.com/#!/ruth.nestvold
+Facebook: https://www.facebook.com/Ruth.Nestvold.Author

 Twitter: http://twitter.com/#!/Ruth_Nestvold

-Wordpress: http://ruthnestvold.wordpress.com/
+Wordpress: https://ruthnestvold.wordpress.com/

 Smashwords: http://www.smashwords.com/profile/view/Nestvold